Florina (regional unit): Demographics

 The local Greek population includes a linguistic minority of bilingual Slavophones, who in the early 1990s formed about 64% of the rural population and about 16% of the prefecture's total population."
 Anastasia Karakasidou estimated that 80% of the population of Florina Prefecture is either Slavic-speaking or descended from Slavic-speaking families.
 There also exist smaller communities of Aromanians and Arvanites, which today mostly have an ethnic Greek identity.

 A diverse range of dialects are spoken in the regional unit alongside the official standard and local Macedonian varieties of Greek.
 A minority of people speak the local ethnic Macedonian dialects and especially the Lower Prespa dialect and the Prilep-Bitola dialect.

 According to the 2021 census, the population of Florina regional unit was 44,880 people.
 In the 2009 European elections in Greece, 1,195 people from Florina Prefecture voted for the Rainbow Party.

 Agriculture

 Florina is rich in agriculture.
 The main production are peppers, beans and peaches.
 Beans are produced near Lake Prespa.

 Transport

-The main roads of Florina regional unit are Greek National Road 2 (Albania - Krystallopigi - Florina - Edessa - ...), Greek National Road 3 (North Macedonia - Niki - Florina - Amyntaio - Kozani - ...) and Greek National Road 15 (Agios Germanos - Kastoria - ...).
-The Thessaloniki–Bitola railway runs through the regional unit, as of 2014 used by passenger trains between Florina and Thessaloniki.
+The Thessaloniki–Bitola railway passes through the regional unit, but passenger trains (two per day in each direction) currently only serve part of the line between Arnissa and Florina: the Kozani–Amyntaio railway is currently out of use, due to lignite mining around Ptolemaida.

+Two E-roads – the E65 (consisting of the northern segment of the A27 motorway and the Ptolemaida–Florina National Road), and the E86 (mostly the EO2 and the Arnissa–Antigonos national roads) – pass through the unit: the A29 briefly passes through to the south west, near Krystallopigi.
+Other main roads in the unit include the EO3 and the EO15.